 - Beginner's Guide to B2B Content Marketing

-If a certain content marketing strategy or approach has consistently worked for your business in 2019, why change it and try something new?
+If a certain content marketing strategy or approach has consistently worked for your business in the past, why change it and try something new?

 Megan Leap — "In terms of SEO, there are so many new opportunities to seize, like featured snippets, voice search. etc. They change fast so it's important to evolve your digital content strategy."